Computing $n^{\rm th}$ roots in $SL_2$ and Fibonacci polynomials

-Let $G$ be a group and $E$ a subset of $G$.
-Denote $E^n=\{x^n\mid x\in E\}$ a subset of $G$.
-Even though $E$ is a subgroup, $E^n$ need not be a subgroup.
-In finite group theory, one uses character theory to compute $G^2$ and there are several well-known formula.
-The proportion of elements in $G$ which are $n^{th}$ power in $G$ and an asymptotic formula for the same is of interest in combinatorics.
-See, for example~\cite{bl,po}, where the authors have computed this for the symmetric group.
-As an application to our result we count the number of conjugacy classes in $SL_2(\mathbb F_q)$ which are $n^{th}$ power, denoted $c(n,q)$, and, count the number of elements in $SL_2(\mathbb F_q)$ which are $n^{th}$ power, denoted $s(n,q)$. \begin{theorem} Let $\mathbb F_q$ be a finite field of odd characteristic. \begin{enumerate} \item The proportion of squares and the proportion of conjugacy classes which are square in $SL_2(\mathbb F_q)$, both, are asymptotically $\frac{1}{2}$. \item Let $n\geq 3$ be a prime.
-The proportion of $n^{th}$ powers and the proportion of conjugacy classes which are $n^{th}$ powers in $SL_2(\mathbb F_q)$, both, are asymptotically $\frac{n+1}{2n}$. \item The proportion of fourth powers and the proportion of conjugacy classes which are fourth power in $SL_2(\mathbb F_q)$, both, are asymptotically $\frac{3}{8}$. \end{enumerate} \end{theorem} We compute these directly without requiring character theory.
-Proof of this is in Proposition~\ref{counting-2powers}, Corollary~\ref{couning-4power} and Theorem~\ref{count-prime-powers}.
-As an application to our counting we give an alternate proof to the following known result. \begin{corollary} Let $\mathbb F_q$ be a finite field of odd characteristic and $n$ be a prime.
-Then the word map $X_1^nX_2^n$ on the group $SL_2(\mathbb F_q)$ is surjective except for $n=q=3$.
-More generally, for $m,n$ odd primes the word map $X_1^mX_2^n$ on $SL_2(\mathbb F_q)$ is surjective except when $m=n=q=3$. \end{corollary} This is proved in Section~\ref{sec-counting}.
+The proportion of $n^{\rm th}$ powers in a finite group, and an asymptotic formula for the same is of interest in combinatorics.
+See, for example~\cite{bl,po}, where the authors have computed this for the symmetric groups.
+We count the number $c(n,q)$ of conjugacy classes in ${\rm SL}_2(\mathbb F_q)$ which are $n^{\rm th}$ powers, and $s(n,q)$, the number of elements in ${\rm SL}_2(\mathbb F_q)$ which are $n^{\rm th}$ powers.
+This is the content of Theorem~\ref{count-prime-powers}.
+We compute these directly without requiring character theory.
+As an application to our counting an alternate proof of some well known Waring type theorems (see~\cite{lst1, lst2, lost, glost} for more general results) immediately follows in Corollary~\ref{two-n-powers}.